ninbura/pokemon-on-the-analogue-pocket/readme.md

     - [normal save to Virtual Console converter](https://inject.sigkill.tech/converter/3Dsvc)
         - Note that once converted to a VC save, save files will no longer be compatible with PKHeX.
 Use the next converter to solve this.
     - [Virtual Console to normal save converter](https://savefileconverter.com/#/flash-carts)
+        - After conversion with this tool, you may need to rename the converted save to [game].sav, where [game] is the name of the rom (ie pokemoncrystal.sav).

 # acquiring the GS Ball in Pokémon Crystal
 - see [convert save data (Virtual Console)](#convert-save-data-Virtual-Console) for more context.